 All this is of enormous interest to the hypnotherapist.
 Anxiety is, as I have often quoted, ‘thinking of something bad and acting is if it were true.’
 It is fundamentally a fundamentally pessimistic projection of oneself into the future.
 With any kind of anxiety, the body is sounding massive warning signals to the brain, saying under all costs avoid making the following decision (delete as applicable): getting on a plane/giving that speech/making that phonecall/running out of tobacco.
 The ability to rationalise any of these responses as unhelpful pales next to the fact our bodies are screaming out that doing any of these things is a terrible idea.

-Under hypnosis, using relaxation and positive suggestion, we can change how the body feels, all the while guiding the mind toward a decision that runs in accordance with our deeper values: I like to travel/want to be my friend’s best man/run a successful business/be a healthy non-smoker.
+Under hypnosis south london, using relaxation and positive suggestion, we can change how the body feels, all the while guiding the mind toward a decision that runs in accordance with our deeper values: I like to travel/want to be my friend’s best man/run a successful business/be a healthy non-smoker.
 We’re essentially running a positive simulation that allows us to reappraise any given situation, casting the potential outcome of a decision in a whole new light.
 And once the body accepts what the mind has said all along, they can work together to help overcome the fear that holds us back.